Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 These pairs of teeth regularly rub on each other and thus always stay sharp.

-When you combine the incredible capabilities of the hippo's mouth to open wide, its strong long teeth, and staggering biteforce it is not surprising that no animal (including humans) should mess with the hippo.
+When you combine the incredible capabilities of the hippo's mouth to open so wide, its strong sharp teeth, and staggering biteforce it is not surprising that no animal (including humans) should mess with the hippo.

 The sharp teeth of a hippo are not in any way helpful in feeding.
 They are built, for one thing, to be weapons used in fighting.
 The hippo is therefore always armed to the teeth.